Have you accidentally clipped your dog’s quick? Don’t stress! We’ve all been there. That sudden yelp and the sight of red can be terrifying.

 Styptic powder is a go-to solution for stopping nail bleeding in dogs.
 It’s easy to use and highly effective.

-Using Styptic Powder: Put a small amount of styptic powder on a cotton swab to stop the bleeding.
-Gently press the swab onto the bleeding nail.
+Using Styptic Powder: To stop the bleeding, put a small amount of styptic powder on a cotton swab and gently press the swab onto the bleeding nail.

 You don’t need to press hard because the powder works quickly.
-Make sure to cover the whole bleeding area for the best results.
+For the best results, make sure to cover the whole bleeding area.

 Emergency Substitutes: If you don’t have styptic powder, use household items like cornstarch or baking soda paste.